|Table of Contents||>>||Jesus is a Jew||>>||Yeshua|

 So where did the final "s" of "Jesus" come from?
 Masculine names in Greek ordinarily end with a consonant, usually with an "s" sound, and less frequently with an "n" or "r" sound.
 In the case of "Iesus," the Greeks added a sigma, the "s" sound, to close the word.
 The same is true for the names Nicodemus, Judas, Lazarus, and others.

 English speakers make one further change from the original pronunciation of Jesus' name.
 English places the accent on "Je," rather than on "sus."
 For this reason, the "u" has shortened in its English pronunciation to "uh."

 In the West, a child's name is often chosen for its pleasant sound, or because another family member had it.
 The Jews of the Second Temple period also named after relatives (Luke 1:59-63).
 However, almost all Jewish names have a literal meaning.
 Occasionally this is seen in English names too, such as Scott (a person from Scotland), Johnson (son of John), and Baker (bread maker).
 But with Hebrew names it is the rule, rather than the exception.

-The name Yeshua literally means The LORD's Salvation, or Salvation from the LORD.
+The name Yeshua means The LORD's Salvation, or Salvation from the LORD.
 It is the short version of Yahushua, literally "YHWH turns (us)".
 In comparison, prior to being transliterated from the Hebrew Bible, the name Iesus did not exist in Greek.
 Through multiple translations and changes in pronunciation, a tradition of saying "Jesus" has obscured His name, "Yeshua."
 It has shifted His perceived message and identity from Hebrew to Greek.

 Adapted from an article by David Biven with kind permission of Bridges for Peace